iTwin/bis-schemas/Domains/Grids/grids.remarks.md

 A collection of unconstrained surfaces (`FreeGridSurface`).

-<u>Geometry Use:</u>
+<u>GeometryStream details:</u>

-1. No geometry
+1. Content: No geometry.
-2. Local Coordinates : defines the origin and direction for surfaces.
+2. Placement: Origin, Roll/Yaw/Pitch specified define the origin and direction for surfaces.

 ### PlanGridSystem